Error while fetching details, please try login again.

 Linguistic Variants

-It is important to consider linguistic variants.
+Linguistic variants are the distinct form of a language used by members of a specific regional or social group or their ancestors.
+Linguistic variant or linguistic variation are often preferred terms over their synonym, dialect, because of the use of the Spanish term dialecto as a racist slur targeting people who speak Latin American Indigenous languages.
 Linguistic variants are language variations, dialects, accents, and regional differences.
-When assisting a customer with NE/LEP to ensure that the appropriate language access services are accessed/provided (e.g., customer discloses that they are from Mexico and are not proficient in Spanish, reporting that their preferred language is Zapotec).
+It is important to consider linguistic variants when assisting a customer with LEP, to ensure that the appropriate language access services are provided (e.g., A customer discloses that they are from Mexico and are not proficient in Spanish, reporting that their preferred language is Zapotec).
 Additional examples are provided in Examples.

 Indigenous Languages